iExecBlockchainComputing/katacoda-scenario/ffmpeg/step2.md

 # Test your ffmpeg before deployment

-First download a sample movie
+First download a sample movie to encode :

  `curl -OL http://techslides.com/demos/sample-videos/small.mp4`{{execute}}

-Test your Ffmpeg with the following command locally :
+Then test locally your Ffmpeg binary with the following command  :

  `./Ffmpeg -i small.mp4 small.avi`{{execute}}

+Your new small.avi must be present in apps directory.

 Go back to the main directory for the next step: